-R&D. R&D expenses have increased over the last few years and we expect this trend to continue as we devote increasing resources to research and develop new products.
+R&D. R&D expenses have increased over the last few years and particularly in 2006.
+We expect this trend to continue as we devote increasing resources to research and develop new products, as well as further enhancing and improving our existing products.